 The solution also provides real-time visibility of progress, which helps representatives provide proactive updates to their customers.
 The result?
 Compliance rates for key customer touch points jumped from 63% to over 96%.

 As a result of the workforce management programme, Thames Water is getting the right engineer, with the right tools, to the right job, at the right time.
-The utility is managing its workforce as efficiently as possible, improving the employee experience while keeping the customer at the heart of its operations with complaints down by 40%.
+The utility is managing its workforce as efficiently as possible, improving the employee experience while keeping the customer at the heart of its operations with complaints down by over 70%.

 "This is one of the biggest transformation journeys we have been on, and will be on for the next 20 years."